 Our support for arts and culture has improved access and increased the diversity of the region’s cultural ecosystem.
 The number of performances at key cultural institutions has risen by more than 30% over the past four years and attendance has doubled.
 Notably, Home Region’s giving has targeted underrepresented audiences and supported organizations building partnerships with the growing Latinx community, rural residents and low-income populations.

 Foundation investments have also supported an entrepreneurial culture in the region, which has seen an 8% increase in regional businesses.
 From 2012-2017, more than 600 jobs were created by businesses that worked with entrepreneurial support organizations funded by the foundation.

-The foundation’s investments in preschool and K-12 education are helping create a competitive system of traditional district, public charter and independent schools.
+The foundation’s investments in preschool and K-12 education are helping create a nationally competitive system of traditional district, public charter and independent schools.
 At four of six area public charter schools, students achieved stronger academic growth than the regional average.
 At Rogers Public Schools, the Rogers Honors Academy is helping students gain the skills and support needed for acceptance into top-ranked colleges.

 In the Mississippi and Arkansas Delta, we are expanding high-quality Pre-K-12 school options, working to improve public safety and developing new opportunities for young people facing challenging economic circumstances.

 Public charter school enrollment in the Delta has grown more than 30 percent in the last four years and the number of youth attending after-school programs in Coahoma County, Mississippi and Phillips County, Arkansas has increased since 2015.
 Organizations like Griot Arts, in Clarksdale, Mississippi, provide academic support and foster creativity through the arts.